TAKE A WALK IN THE WOODS. THEN PICK A DIFFERENT WOODS AND TAKE ANOTHER ONE.

 Trails also provide safe, sustainable non-mtoritzed transportation.
 The growing Sound to Olympics Trail is taking shape as a spine of a non-motorized trail network from Winslow north to the Agate Pass Bridge.

-The Bainbridge Island Parks Foundation has emerged as a leader in the planning, funding and development of this amazing network.
+The Bainbridge Island Parks Foundation is the leader in the planning, funding and development of this amazing network.
 We partner with the Bainbridge Island Metro Park & Recreation District, the City of Bainbridge Island, private landowners and other stakeholders to plan and secure new trail routes connecting parks and neighborhoods.

 Maintaining and building out this network – trimming trailside growth each season, grading and graveling pathways for safety, replacing culverts and other necessary upkeep, while building new trails from scratch – is a time and labor-intensive task.
 The Summer Trails Crew, a partnership of the Parks Foundation and Park District, supports this essential work while providing vigorous, meaningful seasonal employment for college-age students.